How Long Do Tortillas Last – (And Why)?

 Obviously, storing them in a refrigerator will help them to last longer, simply because it holds their composition in check.
 However, even that type of storage won’t last forever.
 They will eventually get warped.

 Of course, the best way to store them would be to freeze them.
-Of course, even with this method, you will usually only have about six months, and that will unfortunately probably change the taste too.
+Of course, even with this method, you will only have about six months, and that will unfortunately probably change the taste too.

 If you are curious about the proper storage and preparation of your tortillas, here is a handy table to refer to: